How To Grill Salmon (Grilled Salmon Marinade)

 It should be noted that perfectly cooked salmon is just barely cooked through.
 The fish should be opaque but moist on the inside.

-How to Make Grilled Salmon with the Best Marinade
+How to Make The Grilled Salmon Marinade Recipe

 This easy grilled salmon marinade and grilled salmon recipe only takes about 20 minutes to make start to finish.
 It’s excellent for whipping-up at your next cookout or adding to your family’s summer weeknight dinner rotation.